saltastroops/data-archive-backend/README.md

 Variable | Description | Example
 ---- | ---- | ----
 FRONTEND_HOST | The host of the frontend accessing this server | https://ssda.saao.ac.za
-PRISMA_ENDPOINT | The URL of the Prisma server | https://ssdadb.saao.ac.za
-PRISMA_SECRET | The secret key for the Prisma server | topsecretkey SESSION_SECRET | The secret key for for signing the session ID cookie | anothertopsecretkey
+TZ | The timezone, which must be UTC. | UTC PRISMA_ENDPOINT | The URL of the Prisma server | https://ssdadb.saao.ac.za PRISMA_SECRET | The secret key for the Prisma server | topsecretkey SESSION_SECRET | The secret key for for signing the session ID cookie | anothertopsecretkey